nick87720z/backlight-adaptive/README.md

 ## Configuration

 Configuration file is automatically created if no other file exists and writeable config directory is found.
+Further update may be forced with --update-conf or -u command line option.
 Possible places for configuration file:

 - $XDG_CONFIG_DIR